-Failing to control your professional career is like throwing away your rights to choose your dream job and the salary you deserve.
+Failing to control your professional career is like throwing away your right to choose your dream job and the salary you deserve.

 Take Le’ veon Bell as an example.
-He is pro football player that used to play for the Pittsburgh Steelers.
-At the end of the 2017 season he made a bold career move that sent shock wave in the media.
-“What kind of move?” you may wonder.
+He is a pro football player who used to play for the Pittsburgh Steelers.
+At the end of the 2017 season, he made a bold career move that sent shock waves in the media.

 Le’ veon asked for a raise and a long-term contract.
-He deserved it because he has been one of the best running backs in the National Football League (NFL).
+He deserved it because he was one of the National Football League (NFL)’s best running backs.
 Did he get the contract?

-The Pittsburgh Steelers refused to give Le’veon Bell the contract he wanted.
-As a result, Le’veon left the job.
-Instead of playing for an organization that undervalues his talent, he sat out for the entire 2018 football season.
+The Pittsburgh Steelers Organization refused to give Le’veon Bell the contract he wanted.
+As a result, Le’veon left.
+Instead of playing for an organization that undervalued his talent, he did not play for the entire 2018 football season.
 Crazy, right?

-Yes, indeed.
 But Le’veon had a plan.
-He came back in the NFL in 2019.
+He came back to the NFL in 2019.
 He got a long-term contract with the NY Jets Association.
 A 4-year contract for $ 52.
 5 million, to be more specific.
-The value of the deal could reach about $61 million and Le’veon is guaranteed $ 35 million.
+His contract’s value could reach about $61 million, and Le’veon is guaranteed $ 35 million.

-Simply put, Le’veon Bell took control of his professional career and got what he deserved.
-He expressed his satisfaction by saying: “Ultimately, I wanted to get a long-term contract.
+That said, Le’veon Bell took control of his professional career and got what he deserved.
+He said, “Ultimately, I wanted to get a long-term contract.
 And, be happy and go somewhere where I feel valued and get guaranteed security over the course of my contract of playing football.“

 Now, allow me to ask: Who controls your professional career?
 Let’s answer and reflect on the questions below to find out.